 Pulmonary arterial hypertension (PAH) is a rare and severe disease that continues to progress over time.
-Although there is no cure, recent advances in treatment strategies with increased therapeutic options have offered an improvement in prognosis and survival.,
+Although there is no cure, recent advances in treatment strategies with increased therapeutic options have offered an improvement in prognosis and survival.

-Adapted from Hoeper et al. 2017
+Adapted from Humbert et al. 2014